Surf History & Legends

 What's The Deal With...?

-How do I choose the right surfboard for my skill level?
+How do I choose the right thickness for my local break?